geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

 install.packages("tmap")
 ```

-It is good practice to keep you packages up-to-date.
+It is good practice to keep your packages up-to-date.
 To do so you run
 the following command regularly:

 ``` r